AxisCommunications/acap-native-sdk-examples/recording-playback/README.md

   muxed together in a segment or stored in separate segments depending on the `containerFormat` property.

-For more information on the recording group configuration, refer to the [Recording group API](https://developer.axis.com/vapix/device-configuration/recording-group/).
+For more information on the recording group configuration, please refer to the [Recording group API](https://developer.axis.com/vapix/device-configuration/recording-group/).

 The example covers the following case: